ARTICLE STRUCTURING GUIDANCE.

 Authors are request submit Manuscript with figures, legends and tables as a single document file by Logging into the Editorial System. alternatively, authors can also send Manuscript directly via E-mail to the Editorial System, or else to the Editor of the individual Journals .

-- Your highly encourage to directly send prepared article to The Editorial system along with copyright form and reviwers details, via E-mail: email@example.com
+- Your highly encourage to directly send prepared article to The Editorial system along with copyright form and reviewers details, via E-mail: firstname.lastname@example.org

 - You can also Submit to the Editor of the journals via contact Email address that is available in the journal home pages.